arunkd13/arunkd13.github.io/content/blog/apcnf.md

 India.
 They have a [Youtube channel](https://www.youtube.com/@APZBNF) that has a large number of videos showing the principles and practices that are recommended to farmers, but most of them are in Telugu.
-Even though I follow a bit of it, I was not able to get the full details of specific procedure they recommend to the farmers.
+Even though I follow a bit of it, I was not able to get the full details of specific procedures they recommend to the farmers.
 [Vijay Kumar](https://nfcoalition.in/people/t-vijay-kumar/) who heads the APCNF organization, has promised in one of the webinars held recently, that the content will be translated to